artemkv/frontend_guidelines/README.md

 - Unidirectional flow of data
 - Pure views
 - Global, consistent, and immutable state (aka _Model_)
-- Pure state update function (aka _Reducer_, aka _Dispatcher_)
+- Pure state update function (aka _Reducer_)
 - Isolated and well controlled side effects

 The good place to start is [Elm architecture](https://guide.elm-lang.org/architecture/). _Elm_ is a purely functional language that resembles _Haskell_ and the architecture it promotes emerges from its purely functional nature.

 _Elm_ architecture is not just a fun reading.
 It has fundamental practical and historical importance, as it has inspired libraries like _Flux_ ([React and Flux: Building Applications with a Unidirectional Data Flow](https://youtu.be/i__969noyAM?si=FaQOBg7dHC7wzIbl), [Hacker Way: Rethinking Web App Development at Facebook](https://youtu.be/nYkdrAPrdcw?si=Z525QDkB8XQRweQn&t=610)), _Redux_ (see [Redux Essentials](https://redux.js.org/tutorials/essentials/part-1-overview-concepts)) and, consequently, state management in _React_ (see [Managing State](https://react.dev/learn/managing-state)), _Angular_ (see [@ngrx/store](https://ngrx.io/guide/store)) and others.
 In my view, it is "The architecture" for the frontend app and the idea behind the modern frontend libraries.
+A lot of differences boil down to how different frameworks name things and where they plug effects (and how they pervert the pure Elm architecture).

 You don't have to follow the _Elm_ architecture strictly, as it can sometimes feel too rigid, but it's important to know when you deviate from this architecture, and be able to articulate the advantages and drawbacks of an alternative solution.
-Similarly, it is important to know how the specific techniques (e.g. hooks) fit into this architecture.
+Similarly, it is important to know how the specific techniques (e.g. hooks, state selectors) fit (or don't) into this architecture.

 ## Unidirectional flow of data